azizkrifa/Brain_tumor_segmentation_with_U-net/README.md

  ### 1.1 MRI Modalities and Segmentation Labels

-  - The BraTS 2024 dataset includes `four MRI modalities` for each patient, providing complementary information to better identify tumor regions:
+  - The BraTS 2024 dataset includes `four MRI modalities` for each patient (each modality is 3D volume size of **182×218×182**), providing complementary information to better identify tumor regions:

     - **T1-weighted (T1):** Provides detailed `anatomical structure` of the brain.
     - **T1-contrast enhanced (T1c):** Highlights areas with a disrupted blood-brain barrier, such as `enhancing tumors`.